viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 if( Status != XST_SUCCESS ) { /* raise an error*/ }
 ```

-After the initialization, I disable XADC features, which we do not need or use in this demo application:
+After the initialization, I disable XADC features, which we do not need in this demo application:

 ```c++
 // Disable all interrupts